aaishahaslam/projects/index.md

 <p>
 - <a href="./project1/">Retail Sales Forecasting Project 🛍️</a> <br>
 <span style="margin-left: 2em; display: block;">
 This project investigates which time series model best predicts retail sales in Queensland’s clothing industry using data from the Australian Bureau of Statistics.
 ETS models were derived based on investigating specific trends and seasonality in the data, and the models were evaluated for their forecasting accuracy.
 In-sample fit and out-of-sample forecasting were assessed using RMSE, followed by a rolling window cross-validation.
-Autocorrelation plots were also compared to investigate whether temporal dependence remained in the data.
+Autocorrelation plots were also compared to investigate whether temporal dependence remained in the data, leading to a better predictive approach for forecasting sales.
 </span>
 </p>